 The maximum inspiratory hold time is 6 seconds.
 After that time, the ventilator will switch to exhalation phase by opening airway pressure to ambient.

-Manual/ Inspiratory Hold function exists only in SIMV mode.
+Manual/Inspiratory Hold function exists in all modes except CPAP and CPR.

 3.3 External Connectors